Oil Based Stain Vs Water Based Stain for Decks

 Project Requirements

 Think about the condition of your deck.
-Oil based stains soak deep into wood.
-They work well for older decks or wood with cracks.
-Water based stains sit on top and dry faster.
-They suit new decks or wood in good shape.
-Also, consider the climate.
-Oil stains resist water better but take longer to dry.
-Water stains dry quickly but may need reapplication sooner.
-Choose the stain that fits your deck’s age, condition, and weather.
+Oil based stains soak deep into wood — they work well for older decks or wood with cracks.
+Water based stains suit new decks or composite surfaces where fast drying and low odor matter.

 Personal Preferences